zchyde/brooklinebooksmith.com/_events/2016-11/ta-nehisi-coates-via-live-stream-video---when-will-france-have-its-barack-obama.md

 ---

 What made President Obama's rise possible?
 Could a similar figure come to power in France?
 Live-streaming from Albertine Bookshop in NY, Ta-Nehisi Coates - best-selling author of Between the World and Me - leads a discussion on French politics, race and identity; with guests Pap Ndiaye, Benjamin Stora, Iris Deroeux & Jelani Cobb.
-Join us for this special PAGE & SCREEN collaboration with the Coolidge Corner Theatre!&nbsp;**This event is free of charge but requires tickets, available through the Coolidge Corner Theatre at www.coolidge.org or over the phone: 617-734-2501**
+Join us for this special PAGE & SCREEN collaboration with the Coolidge Corner Theatre!&nbsp;**This event is free of charge but requires tickets, available through the Coolidge Corner Theatre at [http://store.coolidge.org/&nbsp;](http://store.coolidge.org/WebSales/Pages/TicketSearchCriteria.aspx?epguid=f740e0c1-ba1c-4632-b43d-0f9f0a474d69&amp;evtcode=63392~2227d6a5-68f5-41c2-b22e-813c872c64f4&amp;  )
-{: .present-before-paste}
+<br>&nbsp;**